vsivsi/meteor-file-collection/README.md

      -H 'X-Auth-Token: zrtrotHrDzwA4nC5'
 ```

-Below are the methods defined on the returned `fileCollection`
+Below are the methods defined on the returned `FileCollection` object

 ### fc.resumable
 #### Resumable.js API object - Client only